 Children are then asked to look at lights and/or read letters or shapes of a chart, whilst different lenses are placed in front of their eyes to study their impact on vision.

 Colour vision test:

 Using the Ishihara test, children are asked to look at images made up of dots in two different colours.
-If colour vision is normal, children will be able to recognise a letter or number within the image.
-Those who can’t tell the difference between the two colours won’t be able to see a letter or number, which can indicate a colour vision problem.
+If colour vision is normal, children will recognise a letter or number within the image.
+Those who can’t tell the difference between the two colours won’t see a letter or number, which can indicate a colour vision problem.